How to Structure (and get the most out of) Your Customer Development Interviews

 • What is your budget like?
 Who has to approve your purchases?

 • How much time do you spend doing [task X]?
-(Task X being anything they mentioned in their typical day that stood out)
+(Task X being anything they mentioned in their typical day that stood out to you or related to your product/business)

 2) Problems – Aka – What are your greatest pains?

-• What are your top 3 challenges you face in your job?
+• What are your top 3 challenges you face in your job right now?
+Why did you choose those?
+Why that order?

 • What are your top 3 challenges you face in your job related to [industry X]?
-(Industry X being the one your startup is in)
+(Industry X being the one your startup/business is in)

 • If you could wave a magic wand and instantly have a solution to any of those problems…what would the solution be?